MOTHER'S DAY SPECIALS! SHOW ME MORE

 Publisher's Status: Active

-Christopher Beanland is a journalist and author who specializes in architecture and travel writing.
-He is the author of Unbuilt: Radical Visions of a Future That Never Arrived and Pool, also published by Batsford.
-He writes regularly for The Guardian, The Independent, The Telegraph, and Mr Porter, and he lives in London.
+Christopher Beanland is a journalist, comedy writer and author who specialises in architecture and travel writing.
+He is the author of Unbuilt: Radical Visions of a Future that Never Arrived and Lido: A dip into outdoor swimming pools: the history, design and people behind them.
+He writes regularly for the Guardian, Independent and The Telegraph and is the creator of Park Date – a podcast where he interviews celebrity guests in a park.
+Christopher lives in London.

 See Also